The Ingham Tips, Betting, Odds, Horses & More 2025

 The Ingham betting experience should be an enjoyable one.
 To make things more enjoyable, there are a few key things you need to know.
 Our betting tips can help you make the most of The Ingham (and hopefully bag a winner in the process).

-Generally speaking, when it comes to betting on any horse race, including The Ingham, there are two things you need to decide:
+Generally speaking, when it comes to betting on any horse race, including The Ingham, there are two things you should decide:

 1. Who to bet with?